cpp-parametros-funciones

 Function Parameters in C++

-In C++, parameters are variables defined that a function can receive when it is invoked.
+In C++, parameters are defined variables that a function can receive when it is invoked.

 Parameters make functions more flexible and reusable by allowing different data to be passed to the same function.